zsahmed/dialogflow_cloudfunction/README.md

             agent.add(`Here is a list of active diseases and contagions in ${userCountry}. \n - ${diseaseList.join('\n - ')} \nIf you would like prevention tips on a disease, respond with the name of the disease.`);
 ```

-Using `agent.add()` DialogFlow can respond to the user request dynamically with the BigQuery results.
+Using `agent.add()` Dialogflow can respond to the user request dynamically with the BigQuery results.

 ##### Intent Context